-See Practical Nursing (PN) Program in the Hannibal-LaGrange University Academic Catalog 2023-2024, pp. 68 - 70.
+See Practical Nursing (PN) Program in the Hannibal-LaGrange University Academic Catalog 2024-2025.

-See ASN Program Associate of Science in Nursing in the Hannibal-LaGrange University Academic Catalog 2023-2024, pp. 71-74.
+See Associate of Science (ASN) Program in Nursing in the Hannibal-LaGrange University Academic Catalog 2024-2025.

-See RN to BSN Program, Bachelor of Science in Nursing for Registered Nurses in the Hannibal-LaGrange University Academic Catalog 2023-2024, pp. 75-78.
+See Bachelor of Science (RN-to-BSN) Program in Nursing for Registered Nurses in the Hannibal-LaGrange University Academic Catalog 2024-2025.